Scranton, PA Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, solar panels increase home value in Scranton.
-Research shows that homes with solar systems sell for approximately 4.1% more than comparable homes without solar.
-For a median-priced Scranton home, this translates to thousands of dollars in added value.
+Yes, solar panels can increase your home value in Scranton.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For a median-priced home in Scranton, that could represent a meaningful boost at resale.